dcoghlan/hubitat/Actron_Connect_Integration/README.md

 - Able to turn main unit on/off
 - Able to turn individual zones on/off
+- Ability to set temperature set point of the wall unit
 - Read various parameters of main air conditioner unit that are made available by the Actron Connect cloud service
 - Able to read individual temperatures from all zones
 - Added ability to set Thermostat Modes ( `Auto`, `Heat`, `Cool`, `Fan Only`, `Off`).
 Selecting any option except `Off` will switch to the selected mode AND turn the unit on.